Out-Law Guide 4 min. read

 • an agent is entitled to commission on all sales in the territory they are appointed for, even if that agent is not involved in making those sales;

-• if an agency agreement is for a fixed term, the agency can still continue even after the expiry of the term;
+• if an agency agreement is for a fixed term, the agency can still continue even after the expiry of the term in the absence of carefully drafted provisions in the agency agreement;

-• upon the death of an agent, the commercial agency passes onto heirs automatically;
+• upon the death of an agent who is an individual, the commercial agency can pass onto heirs automatically;

 To register an agency agreement, certain criteria must be met.
 For example, a registered agency agreement must be an exclusive arrangement with: